wavefrontHQ/docs/pages/doc/logging_overview.md

 {{site.data.alerts.note}}
 <ul>
   <li>
-    Tanzu Observability retains logs for 7, 15, or 30 days, based on your settings.
+    Our service retains logs for 7, 15, or 30 days, based on your settings.
   </li>
   <li markdown="span">
     Only users with the [**Logs** permission](permissions_overview.html) can view the Logs Browser and drill down into logs from charts, alerts, and traces.